MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 ### Task 3 - Change Group Membership to Test Synchronization

-This task sets up another scenario for testing whether the sync process is working in Azure AD Connect.
+This task sets up another scenario for testing whether the sync process is working in Azure AD Connect (Microsoft Entra Connect Sync).
 In this task you will change the members of a group to see if they are reflected in the cloud once the group is synced.

 1. This task continues from where the previous task left off in LON-DC1.
 In the **Active Directory Users and Computers** window, in the console tree under **Adatum.com**, the **Research** organizational unit is still selected. <br/>